Three Society medals displayed in wooden boxes.

 Ordnance Survey Award

-Sandra Patterson – in recognition of excellence in geography education at the secondary level.
+Sandra Patterson – for excellence in geography education at the secondary level.

 Amber Murrey headshot.